Has The Sparkle and Fizz Gone Out of Your Relationship?

 4. They don’t think there’s anything wrong with your relationship – Sometimes just having the space to talk about and explore your relationship can help to make it better.
 People happily seek coaching to do better in all aspects of their lives, let your partner know your relationship with them is so important you want to make it a priority and find proven ways to make it even better.

 5. They think they’re going to get the blame – Hey, it takes two to tango right?
 As an EFT trained therapist, I’ll be helping you to identify the negative cycles in your relationship and helping you to interrupt them and replace them with nurturing cycles.
 I won’t be pointing fingers, that’s not how EFT works.

-Couples therapy can provide a safe, supporting place to have honest and open communications and help you both to make your relationship work.
+Couples counselling can provide a safe, supportive place to have honest and open communications and help you both to make your relationship work.
 Let your partner know you love and care for them and you want to get professional support to make your relationship with them stronger, more loving and better.

 Don’t Leave It Too Late

-Studies of couples who come for couples therapy suggest they ‘put up with’ the problem for an average of 6 years.
+Studies of couples who come for relationship counselling suggest they ‘put up with’ the problem for an average of 6 years.

 Can you see the problem?

 You’re absolutely right, 6 years is a long time to be living in an unhappy relationship, so don’t be like these couples, don’t wait until it’s too late.